lvlcn-t/loggerhead/README.md

 ### Basic Usage

-Here's a simple example of how to use it in your Go application:
+Here's a simple example of how to use Loggerhead with default settings:

 ```go
 package main